bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Audio options work. (/)

-* Should not be able to reselect verse in slider.
+* Should not be able to reselect verse in slider. (/)

-* Player failure modal?